 California in September

-Visit California in September and not only do you beat the summer crowds, but it's also a beautiful time to see Northern California and the state's wine regions.
+Visit California in September and not only do you beat the summer crowds, but it's also a beautiful time to see the state's natural wonders.

 In a nutshell

 • Will suit: families of all ages, couples, groups of friends

 • Flying time: 11 hours

 • Time difference: GMT-8